Hey cyclist!

 If you need advice or help use the chat.
 The Ciclimattio team is at your disposal.

-Cycling in winter is not just a challenge for the few brave souls.
+Cycling in winter is not a challenge for a few brave souls.
 With the right clothing, even the coldest days can turn into pleasant and rewarding experiences.
 The secret?
-Dress intelligently by following the layering strategy to keep your body dry and at the ideal temperature.
+Dress smartly, following the layering strategy, to keep your body dry and at the ideal temperature.

-In this comprehensive guide, you will discover how to ride your bike in winter without suffering from the cold or sweating too much, by choosing the most suitable gear for every weather condition.
+In this comprehensive guide, you will discover how to ride a bike in winter without suffering from the cold or sweating too much, choosing the most suitable garments for every weather condition.

-The mistake to avoid: how not to sweat and not feel cold on the bike in winter
+The mistake to avoid: how not to sweat and not be cold while cycling in winter

-The true enemy of the cyclist in winter is not just the cold, but the sweat that cools on your skin.
-When you start out too bundled up, you sweat quickly; then, during descents or in the wind, body moisture turns into an uncomfortable chill that is hard to manage.
+The true enemy of the cyclist in winter is not only the cold, but the sweat that cools on the skin.
+When you start out too bundled up, you sweat soon; then, on descents or with the wind, body humidity transforms into a chilling sensation that is hard to manage.

 • a breathable base layer that wicks moisture away,